Grandparents play a pivotal role in the lives of their grandchildren. While

 Florida is home to millions of grandparents.
 However, it is also one of

 the toughest states when it comes to winning grandparent visitation.
-Despite
+In

 The new statute allows for grandparent visitation under the following circumstances:

-- Both parents are deceased, missing, or in a persistent vegetative state
+- Both parents are dead, missing, or are currently in a vegetative-mental state

-- One parent is deceased, missing, or in a vegetative state AND
+- One parent dies, goes missing, or is in a vegetative state AND

-- The other parent has been convicted of a felony or an offense of violence
+- The other parent has committed a felony or a violent crime that harms the

-In other words, if there is one parent who is around and not a violent
+In other words, if there is one parent who has a felony or violent crime

-felony, grandparents have no visitation rights.
-So while the 2015 grandparent’s
+conviction, grandparents have no visitation rights.
+So while the 2015